Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Changed to a tank kit.
 - Now has a shield.
 - Changed iron sword to stone sword.
-- Essence of the Afterlife can no longer be destroyed by explosions.
+- Explosions no longer destroy “Essence of the Afterlife.”
 - Max Essence of the afterlife reduced from **30** to **15**.
 - Max number of skeletons reduced from **3** to **1**.
 - Essence to spawn a skeleton reduced from **3** to **1**.